Schwander1/ai-auto-trade-alpha/Rules/24_VISION_MISSION_GOALS.md

 **Core Purpose:**
 - Generate and deliver superior trading signals to customers
-- Maintain 96%+ win rate across all market regimes
+- Improve win rate from current ~49.4% to 60%+ across all market regimes
 - Provide transparent, verifiable signal quality
 - Scale to serve tens of thousands of customers
 - Build a sustainable, profitable SaaS business